ibm-cloud-docs/FileStorage/working-with-snapshots.md

   -h, --help  Show this message and exit.
 ```

-Manual snapshots that aren't deleted in the portal manually, are automatically deleted when you reach space limitations (oldest first).
+Manual snapshots that aren't deleted in the portal manually, are automatically deleted when you reach space limitations.
+The oldest snapshot is deleted first.
 {:note}

 ## Restoring storage volume to a specific point-in-time by using a snapshot